dqj1998/dFido2Lib-ios/README.md

 # dFido2Lib-ios
-A FIDO2 native framework for iOS
+A FIDO2 native framework for iOS.
+FIDO2/WebAuthn heavily depends on browsers' implementation.
+A native lib is significantly usable in providing stable and customizable user experiences.

 ## Target of this project
 1. a Modern project